tolik518/factorion-bot/factorion-lib/README.md

 # Factorion
 A library to create factorion-bots, contains logic for parsing, calculation, and formatting.

-Before using any functions, you must initialize constants (float precision, limits, and number of decimals) using the `init` or `init_default` function.

 ## Usage
 You can use the given abstraction for comments in [comment]:
 ```rust